 The 38-storey Dexia Tower forms the gateway to Espace Nord, the high-rise business district of Brussels.
-The 145-metre office tower is the third tallest building in Belgium and, when completed in 2006, it was the highest tower to have been built in the last twenty-five years.
-Originally designed as a speculative building, the project became the new headquarters for Dexia, one of Belgium’s leading banks (now called Belfius) whilst still at design phase.
+The 145-metre office tower is the third tallest building in Belgium and, when completed in 2006, it was the highest tower to had been built in the last 25 years.
+Originally designed as a speculative building, the project became the new headquarters for Dexia, one of Belgium’s leading banks (now called Belfius).

-The design of the project takes into account a series of neighbouring, but lower, high-rise towers and a low-rise building located at the back of the tower that is also by Jaspers-Eyers Architects.
-At the same time, the contextual silhouette of the Dexia Tower, which tapers upwards, creates a unique skyline for downtown Brussels and forms a landmark amongst the otherwise flat-roofed towers.
+The design of the project took into account a series of high-rise towers and a low-rise building located at the back of the tower, also designed by Jaspers-Eyers Architects.
+The contextual silhouette of the Dexia Tower that tapers upwards, creates a unique skyline for downtown Brussels and forms a landmark amongst the otherwise flat-roofed towers.

-The upper part of the Dexia Tower allowed for the creation of majestic executive penthouse offices equipped with a series of meeting and dining rooms.
-At ground level, a covered arcade runs the entire length of the pavement and protects pedestrians on their way to the North Station, a couple of blocks away, from the rain.
+In the upper part of the tower are situated executive penthouse offices equipped with a series of mixed-use rooms.
+A covered arcade runs the entire length of the pavement and protects pedestrians from the rain on their way to the North Station, situated just a couple of blocks away.